rohankid1/cachy-dotfiles/README.md

 * GTK Theme: Adwaita

 For a full setup, these packages are required:
-`sudo pacman -S libnotify python-pywal starship kitty hyprland fuzzel fish hyprlock hypridle otf-hermit-nerd`
+`sudo pacman -S libnotify python-pywal starship kitty hyprland fuzzel fish hyprlock hypridle otf-hermit-nerd ttf-ubuntu-font-family`

 Some packages are not available in the official Arch repos, but they are in the AUR.
 Use an AUR helper such as yay or paru:
 `paru -S pyprland hyprpolkitagent-git grimshot-bin-sway`

 There are two variants of the Zen browser you can install: generic and the specific.
 The specific one uses AVX2 for better performance.
 You can check if your CPU supports it [here](https://docs.zen-browser.app/guides/generic-optimized#check-whether-your-device-supports-avx2).
-If your CPU does support it, run `paru -S zen-browser-avx2-bin`, otherwise run `paru -S zen-browser-bin`.
-You can change paru to whatever AUR wrapper you use.
+If your CPU does support it, run `paru -S zen-browser-avx2-bin` (`zen-twilight-av2x-bin` for nightly), otherwise run `paru -S zen-browser-bin` or `zen-twilight-bin`.
+You can change paru to whatever AUR helper you use.

 ## Dotfile Manager
 I use GNU Stow to manage these dotfiles.
 To "stow" these dotfiles, put this repository in `$HOME` or `/home/<NAME>/`, install stow (if it isn't), which is likely in your distribution's repository.
 After it is installed, cd in this repo, run `stow <DIR>` where `<DIR>` is the name of the directory in this repo.
 For example, `stow fish`, `stow starship`, will create a symlink to the right place in ~/.config.